 The Club acknowledges its responsibility to safeguard the welfare of everyone (under 18 years of age) involved in Club football activity.
 The Club subscribes to the Football Association's child protection and best practice policy and procedures and will appoint at least one Club Welfare Officer (CWO).
 The Club’s Welfare & Safeguarding policy will be published on the Upton JFC website.
 Upton JFC Welfare

-Training
+Training and Match Days

+By joining the Club as a Coach, all volunteers agree to abide by, and adhere to, the Club policies on Training and Match Day protocols, the Club Welfare Policy and the Emergency Action Plan which can be found here.

+Venue Hire – the Club hires venues for training and matches; all coaches attending such venues must adhere to and abide by the regulations of the venue; failure to adhere to these rules will result in action in accordance with the Club’s Disciplinary procedure.

 Incidents and Accidents

 All incidents and accidents, whether they involve injury or not, shall be reported to the Executive Committee and the incident will be logged and investigated.
-In the event that an injury is sustained, the well-being of any individual must be of paramount importance to all Club Officials whilst carrying out their duties on behalf of the Club.
+In the event that an injury is sustained, the well-being of any individual must be of paramount importance to all Club Officials.

-In the event of an injury, the responsible person in charge of the team at the time of the incident or accident, must ensure that the player is given adequate first aid.
-For U18 players the Team Manager must notify the player's parents/guardian (if not present) of the nature of the incident, accident or injury at the earliest opportunity.
+In the event of an injury, the person in charge of the team at the time of the incident or accident, must ensure that the player is given adequate first aid.
+For U18 players the Team Manager must notify the player's parents/guardian of the nature of the incident, accident or injury at the earliest opportunity.
 Where appropriate, an accident report form must be completed, for U18 players a copy should be given to the player’s parents/guardian, for over 18 players the accident form should be handed to the player.

-The details of the incident or accident must be reported to a Club Welfare Officer, within 24 hours on the Accident Report Form.
+The details of the incident or accident must be reported to a Club Welfare Officer or Club Secretary, within 24 hours on the Accident Report Form.
 For U18 players the Team Manager, or a member of the Executive Committee should endeavour to contact the player's parents/guardian within 24 hours of an accident resulting in an injury to ascertain the well-being of the player.

 Executive Committee

-The Club Committee, which consists of Coaches, Managers and Volunteers, and any parents or guardians joining the Annual General Meeting will elect the following officers to the Executive Committee: Chair, Secretary, Treasurer, Club Welfare Officer, and any other officers considered necessary for the smooth and efficient running of the club.
+The Club Committee, which consists of Volunteers and parents or guardians joining the Annual General Meeting will elect the following officers to the Executive Committee: Chair, Secretary, Treasurer, Club Welfare Officer, and any other officers considered necessary for the smooth and efficient running of the club.

 The Executive Committee is responsible for the following: